YoinkBird/cyclesafe/report/report.md

 | **prep** | | stub_model |
 | **analysis** | | | interpretable_model |
 | **analysis** | | | interpretable_model2 |

+Names:
+clean_project -> Migrate Previous Project
+stub_model -> enablement_model
+interpretable_model -> Feature Reduction Model
+interpretable_model2 -> Routing Data Model

+-->
 <!-- | **modeling** | | | | optimised_model1 | -->

 #### WP: clean project
 The previous project's codebase which initially explored the TXDOT dataset focused on model optimisation and feature selection, and therefore needs to be rewritten as a model generator for this project.

-#### WP: stub_model
+#### Work-Package: Enablement Model  <!-- WP: stub_model -->
 Simple model with basic optimisation and limited feature set
 Purpose: Gathering requirements and enabling all dependent work-packages
 Creating an intermediate simple model allows for the external interfaces to be defined and enables the rest of the technology stack.
 This strategy was found to be very useful for quickly iterating through the CRISP-DM process to discover unknown requirements and dependencies.
-The stub model allows the deployment stage to start in parallel with model optimisation.
+The enablement model allows the deployment stage to start in parallel with model optimisation.
 This approach works if the business requirements include deploying the project.
 Otherwise, this strategy bypasses the evaluation stage, as deployment is contingent upon meeting the business and data-mining success criteria.
 Dependency: Data Preparation

-#### WP: interpretable_model
+#### Work-Package: Feature Reduction Model <!-- interpretable_model  -->
 Simple model with advanced optimisation and as many features as possible to predict the crash severity.
 Purpose: data analysis, implementation and definition of interface between application and model Data Analysis: This model helps with processing the dataset through a process called feature selection, which can also help increase the amount of usable data.